 This post was Day 3 in my original 365 Days of Baking.

-My pictures from the beginning sure left a lot to be desired, but this recipe is one I make again and again and again.
+My pictures from the beginning sure left a lot to be desired, but this pepperoni bread recipe is one I make again and again and again.
 I think you will, too.

 SAVE THIS PEPPERONI BREAD TO YOUR FAVORITE PINTEREST BOARD!

 This will definitely be served on Sunday while we watch those AFC and NFC finals.
-This bread is just something that is so great to snack on and there’s never any left when I make it.
+This pepperoni bread is just something that is so great to snack on during the big game and there’s never any left when I make it.

-We’ve also eaten it with some bottled marinara, but our preferred dipping sauce is just a bottle of Good Seasons Italian Dressing.
+We’ve also eaten our pepperoni bread with some bottled marinara, but our preferred dipping sauce is just a bottle of Good Seasons Italian Dressing.
 It’s SOOOO good!!

 JOIN THE 365 DAYS OF BAKING AND MORE FACEBOOK GROUP TO RECEIVE ADVANCE NOTICE OF MY LIVE FB VIDEOS, SHARE RECIPES AND MORE!

 This Sunday, I’m also looking forward to serving these Touchdown Taco Cups, and Sheet Pan Loaded Chicken Nachos.
-Of course, you have to have some wings, so we’ll be eating these Black & Blue Chicken Wings.
+Of course, no game day menu is complete without wings, so we’ll be eating these Black & Blue Chicken Wings too.

-In the past, I have used Pillsbury French Bread loaves but wasn’t nuts about the taste.
+In the past, I have used Pillsbury French Bread loaves to make our pepperoni bread but wasn’t nuts about the taste.
 I’ve gotten good results with packaged bread dough or the canisters of pizza dough I’ve gotten from grocery stores.